-I began my career as a photographer at the age of 10 and was shooting Super 8mm by 12.
+I began my career as a photographer at age 10.
+I was shooting Super 8mm by age 12.
 At age 16 I went to work for Bolivar Films, Venezuela's largest film studio, directing and shooting on 35mm.
-At 19, I came to study in the USA where I received a degree in television and film production, graduating in 1982 as the Most Outstanding Film Graduate from the University of Southern Mississippi.
+Working for large agencies like Macan Erickson, At 19, I came to study in the USA where I received a degree in television and film production, graduating in 1982 as the Most Outstanding Film Graduate from the University of Southern Mississippi.

 Upon returning to Venezuela, I worked as DP for two documentaries and was hired by Bolivar Films to edit one.
 Upon completion, I was hired as a line producer for renowned Australian expeditionary, Alby Mangles, producing the South American leg of his movie, World Safari II.
 I then returned to Biloxi, MS and worked for the largest local television station, WLOX.
 From there I started my own production company -- Gonzaflex Film Productions.

 I have filmed over 3000 TV spots, along with numerous documentaries and music videos -- winning many awards throughout the years (Telly's, Addy's, and many others).
 I was the DP of Master P's first and most famous movie, "I'm Bout It" --as well as the movie "Cedula" -- winner of 27 international awards, including the Los Angeles Latino Film Festival and the Sonoma Film Festival for Best Cinematography.
-I was also DP of the movie "Mi Amigo," which was just released nationwide in the fall of 2006, and stars Josh Holloway from the TV series "Lost."
+I was also DP of the movie "Mi Amigo," stars Josh Holloway from the TV series "Lost."

 Biography